tldr-pages/tldr/pages/common/git-show.md

 `git show {{commit}}`

-- Show information about the commit associated to a given tag:
+- Show information about the commit associated with a given tag:

 `git show {{tag}}`